 Management determines the fair value of the Foundation's alternative investments using third party administrators that independently calculate the funds' fair value/NAV on a weekly or sometimes daily basis.
 The administrators typically receive a direct feed from the fund's prime broker and price the fund's securities independently of the manager and classifies the fair value measurement of alternative investments as Level 1, 2, and 3.
 Net unrealized and realized gains and losses are reported in the statement of activities.
-Net unrealized and realized losses for the year ended December 31, 2016 were \$67,609.
+Net unrealized and realized losses for the years ended December 31, 2017 and 2016 were \$163,483 and \$67,609, respectively.
 Realized gains or losses for securities sold at fair market value are recognized when incurred.
-The cost basis of the investments was \$11,017,213.
+For the years ended December 31, 2017 and 2016, the cost basis of the investments were \$2,475,435 and \$11,017,213, respectively.